 - Equilibrium between Thought-Process and Speech.
 Maintaining a balance between what you are thinking, what you are speaking, how your body is responding is an art only a few can master.

-The basic idea of screening is to assess the applicant if he/she is fit for the organisation.
+The basic idea of screening interviews is to assess the applicant if he/she is fit for the organisation.
 It’s always better to take control of the interview as soon as you enter the interview room.

 - Greet the interviewer with a warm smile, displaying your confidence.

 - Basic etiquette to be followed, for example, asking the interviewer if you can have the seat, or how is he doing and responding to the same (if asked), in a positive manner, etc.